badboy-huaqiao/simple-local-gateway-console/README.md

 	zuul.routes.core-command.path=/core-command/**

-	#there will be dynamic revserse proxy,don't config there if you want to manage multi-gateway
+	#there will be dynamic revserse proxy,don't hard-code config if you want to manage multi-gateway
 	zuul.routes.core-command.url=http://edgex_foundry_host:48082/

 	zuul.routes.core-metadata.path=/core-metadata/**

-	#there will be dynamic revserse proxy,don't config there if you want to manage multi-gateway
+	#there will be dynamic revserse proxy,don't hard-code config if you want to manage multi-gateway
 	zuul.routes.core-metadata.url=http://edgex_foundry_host:48081/